Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - **Float**: another form of stun
 - **Knockdown**: another form of stun
 - **Push/Pull**: the target is moved from its current position and unable to use skills/move on its own
-- **Fear**: the target runs away from you unable to move on their own or use skills

 **Soft CC:**